-Last season, Manchester City proved to be very hard to defeat.
-They won the title with quite a few rounds to spare, and ended up 19 points ahead of Manchester United in second place.
-Looking at the odds for the upcoming season of 2018/19, chances are that Manchester City will be able to defend their title.
-In the winner odds from Unibet, City are unthreatened in the top to the odds of 13/20.
+Looking at the odds for the upcoming season of 2019/20, chances are that Manchester City will be able to claim the title for the third straight season.
+In the winner odds from Unibet, City are top candidates for the title to the odds 4/6.

 Other than Manchester City in the top, there are five other teams that are expected to be in the top fight.
-These teams are Liverpool, Manchester United, Chelsea, Tottenham and Arsenal – some of the most succesful teams in the English top league.
+These teams are Liverpool, Tottenham, Chelsea, Manchester United and Arsenal – some of the most succesful teams in the English top league.

 How to follow Premier League